SQ4007-2025/website/homework/hw_9.md

 ## Advice

 * Try out any of the programs from lectures via the source code tab on the [schedule page](module-schedule.html).
-* See this [style guide for C](https://cs50.readthedocs.io/style/c/) for tips on how to improve your code style.
+* See this [style guide for HTML](https://www.w3schools.com/html/html5_syntax.asp) for tips on how to improve your code style.
-* If you see any errors when compiling your code with `make`, focus first on fixing the very first error you see, scrolling up as needed.
-To decipher the error message meaning, try asking in discord, tutorials, or even Google/AI for help.
+* If you see any errors when inspecting your page, focus first on fixing the very first error you see and continuing.
+To decipher the error message meaning, try asking in discord, or looking in tutorials.

 ## Academic integrity